electric-sql/phoenix_sync/apps/plug_sync/README.md

 # PlugSync

-An test Plug app for easy validation of Phoenix.Sync features within a real app.
+A test Plug app for easy validation of Phoenix.Sync features within a real app.

 Use `PHOENIX_SYNC_MODE` to set the interaction mode, either `"http"` or `"embedded"`.